Your Hawaiʻi Beach Safety Guide

 Probably the most sought-after animal on the list is the endangered Hawaiian green sea turtle, or honu.
 Known for basking on the golden sands of our tropical shorelines, their chilled out, inviting vibe is best enjoyed from afar.
 Both the National Oceanic and Atmospheric Administration and the state Department of Land and Natural Resources suggest staying at least 10 feet away from sea turtles to avoid disrupting their natural behavioral patterns.

-When it comes to the Hawaiian monk seal, they’ll let you know when you’re too close.
+When it comes to the Hawaiian monk seal, give them plenty of space.
+NOAA recommends the “rule of thumb.”
 While they may look lovable, these critically endangered mammals will bark and bite if they feel threatened by human attention.
 Mothers are especially protective of their pups and will charge—on land or in the ocean—toward unwanted visitors.
 So, if you do see a monk seal, leave it alone.
 Being an endangered species is tiring business.

 One type of sea creature you definitely do not want to run into on your Hawaiian vacation is the jellyfish.
 Passively floating toward our beaches and onto the sand, the most common type of jellyfish found in Hawai‘i is the Carybdea alata (box jellyfish).
 A similar creature—a hydrozoan— is also commonly found in the Islands: the Physalia physalis (Portuguese man-of-war).
 Fortunately, it’s pretty easy to forecast when these aquatic stingers will appear, as they usually arrive on windward (east) and south shores nine to 12 days after a full moon.
 The Waikīkī Aquarium has a jellyfish calendar to help keep visitors and residents safe.